-(Option 3) This program is designed for the college graduate who has not completed a course of study leading to adolescent young adult education license (grades seven through twelve) or multi-age license (prekindergarten through grade twelve).
+Adolescent Young Adult Education/Multi-Age License with Pre-Administration.
+This program is designed for the college graduate who wishes to pursue a course of study leading to adolescent young adult education license (grades 7-12) or multi-age license (pre-k-12).
 Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree and an adolescent young adult education license or multi-age license.
-The license will not be issued until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
-Post-masters courses will lead to the Principal's license at the Adolescent Young Adult or Multi-age level.
+The candidate will not be recommended for licensure until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
+Post-master courses will lead to the Principal's license at the Adolescent Young Adult or Multi-Age level.

-Adolescent Young Adult Education/Multi-Age License (with Pre-Administration) (Option 3) This program is designed for the college graduate who has not completed a course of study leading to adolescent young adult education license (grades seven through twelve) or multi-age license (prekindergarten through grade twelve).
-Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree, adolescent young adult education license or multi-age license, and Reading endorsement (K-12).
-The license will not be issued until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
+Adolescent Young Adult Education/Multi-Age License with Educational Technology Endorsement.
+This program is designed for the college graduate who wishes to pursue a course of study leading to adolescent young adult license (grades 7-12) or multi-age license (grades pre-k-12), and educational technology endorsement.
+Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree, adolescent young adult education license or multi-age license, and educational technology endorsement.
+The candidate will not be recommended for licensure until all the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.

-Intervention Specialist License--Mild/Moderate Educational Needs License (Option 3) This program is designed for the college graduate who has not completed a course of study leading to mild/moderate educational needs license (K-12).
+Intervention Specialist License - Mild/Moderate Educational Needs License.
+This program is designed for the college graduate who wishes to pursue a course of study leading to mild/moderate educational needs license (K-12).
 Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree and mild/moderate educational needs license.
-The license will not be issued until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
+The candidate will not be recommended for licensure until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.